Jordan-of-the-Green/ST10083222-PDAN84212/README.md

 * Familiarize yourself with the user interface and available features.

 Step 5
-* To start coding, create a new file or open an existing project folder by selecting "File" > "Open Folder" rom the menu.
+* To start coding, create a new file or open an existing project folder by selecting "File" > "Open Folder" from the menu.
 * Begin coding and exploring the various functionalities offered by Visual Studio Code.

 Step 6